Food & Nutrition

 Providing our campers with a great food service is an important part of our day.
 In addition to being a time to relax with friends, meals at camp ensure that campers have the nutrition they need to keep their energy levels going strong all day long.

-Lunches and dinners are served family-style, and include items like homemade soup with grilled cheese, barbecued chicken and ribs, brisket, roast turkey, spaghetti with meatballs, teriyaki chicken, sliced steak with curly fries and chicken nuggets.
-In addition to the hot meal, there are salad bars, pasta bars and a deli bar every lunch and dinner.
+All meals (except on Friday nights) are served buffet-style.
+A typical energizing breakfast includes hot and cold cereals and a hot entree such as pancakes, waffles, eggs, or french toast.
+The breakfast bar has fresh-cut fruit, yogurt, hard-boiled eggs, pastries, and juices.
+Thursdays are “Country Club Mornings” and include bagels, lox, and whitefish salad…like a Sunday morning back in the real world.
+Lunches and dinners include items like homemade soup with grilled cheese, barbecued chicken and ribs, brisket, roast turkey, spaghetti with meatballs, teriyaki chicken, sliced steak with curly fries, and chicken fingers.
+In addition to the hot meal, there are salad bars, pasta bars, and a deli bar every lunch and dinner.
 We serve fresh fruit for dessert at lunch and something sweet to finish off the dinner meal.

-Mid-morning, afternoon and evening snacks are also served….we knows boys never have enough to eat.
+Mid-morning, afternoon, and evening snacks are also served….we know boys never have enough to eat.
 Fruit is available throughout the day, so grab an apple and go!

 Nut Allergy Policy